The Ant64

 - High-performance RISC-V processor

-- Runs the operating system, games, tools, simulates other processors
+- Runs the OS, games, tools, and processor emulation

 - Treats the custom chipset as a memory-mapped device